PiotrOsiewicz/PiotrOsiewicz.github.io/_posts/2018-07-15-Pychelor-the-why.md

 * Raw size of data (regardless of used logging model) and the method of adding new information to log file (which is - most of the time - simply appending the information to the end of file) makes old data easier to access than new data.
-Make no mistake - this is **related** to the first point, however
-  - while both of these are concerned with size of log - the previous argument was closely connected with information noise.
+Make no mistake - this is **related** to the first point, however - while both of these are concerned with the size of a log - the previous argument was closely connected with information noise.

 * Logging directly from the process being observed means that - in case of failure - the log might get corrupted or lost altogether.
 Sharing single